minecraft-saar/autoplanbench/README.md

 If running vicuna with bitsandbytes it might be necessary to manually install the transformers library from source.

-the following environment variables need to be set
-* 'OPENAI_API_KEY'
-* 'FAST_DOWNWARD', 'VAL'
-* 'TOKENIZERS_PARALLELISM' = 'false'

-Create a file `set_env.py` in the main directory that looks like this:
+Create a file `set_env.py` in the main directory and specify the environment variables for openai and the planning tools like this:
 ```
 import os
 def set_env_vars():